kartik-hegde/kartik-hegde-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am currently an entrepreneur-in-residence at the [Allen Institute for AI](https://www.ai2incubator.com/), where we are reimagining the future of chip design.
-Very exciting updates soon!
+I currently work at [ChipStack](https://www.chipstack.ai), where we are building AI agents to address the core bottlenecks in chip design.
+We are a strong team of ML researchers, chip designers, and software engineers.
 We are also hiring!
 If you are interested in working with us, drop me an email with your CV.

-I completed my PhD at UIUC CS, advised by Prof. [Chris Fletcher](http://cwfletcher.net/).
+Prior to ChipStack, I completed my PhD at UIUC CS, advised by Prof. [Chris Fletcher](http://cwfletcher.net/).
 My research was at the interesection of computer architecture and machine learning: I have designed high-performance processors targeted at different ML workloads, I have built ML tools to make computers more efficient.

 During my PhD, I was fortunate to receive the 2019 [Facebook PhD fellowship](https://research.fb.com/fellows/hegde-kartik/) for Hardware & Software infra for ML.
 I have also been lucky to have had the opportunity to collaborate with researchers from various backgrounds, spanning industry and academia.
 For more details about my research, see [here](https://www.kartikhegde.net/publication/).